bertie-4z/sequential-sigma-exceedance/README.md

 Output types include a matrix of conditional probabilities (proxied by computed frequencies), a group of histograms, and a generic curve plot (with incremental sigmas as the x-axis).

+## Awaiting fixes:

+-Increment input parameter
+-Number of thresholds parameter (this is currently arbitrarily set at 7)